marunpeng93/tas/benchmark/analytics/execution-order/__readme.md

 Then, the other tasks which added to queue in 2nd, 3rd, 4th, 5th running is executed one by one. so, we can see the **1, 2, 3, 4** is printed 4 times.
 Cool!

-Wanna to know more?
-See [Concurrency Order](https://github.com/tasjs/tas/tree/master/benchmark/analytics/concurrency-order/__readme.md).
+See [Concurrency Order](https://github.com/tasjs/tas/tree/master/benchmark/analytics/concurrency-order/__readme.md) to learn more.